-Inmates must pay for many services, such as the barber and commissary.
-They are allowed to have unlimited funds on their account.
+Many services, such as the barber and commissary, inmates pay for themselves.
+Inmates are allowed to have unlimited funds on their account.
 Family and friends may place money on an inmate account daily between the hours of 8:00 a.m. and 2:00 p.m. and from 4:00 p.m. to 8:00 p.m.
 This is done in the main lobby area of the facility.
 Additionally money, in the form of a money order, may be sent through the mail.

 Virtually all of the inmate’s needs are supplied by the facility.
 Therefore, very few items are allowed to come into the facility from the outside.
 The only clothing items that are allowed to be brought in, without special permission, are clothes that would be used in a trial appearance.
 All other items, such as educational material, medicines, etc., must have the approval of the facility administration.